 This PTASP has been developed by TxDOT on behalf of Capital Area Metropolitan Planning Organization (CAMPO) and Round Rock Transit/City of Round Rock in accordance with all requirements stated in 49 CFR Part 673 applicable to a small public transportation provider.
-TxDOT mailed a formal call for participation in a State sponsored PTASP development process to all Texas Section 5307 small bus transit agencies on January 15, 2019 and followed that call with a series of phone calls and additional correspondence.
 RRT provided a letter to TxDOT opting into participation on March 15, 2019 and has been an active participant in the development of this plan through sharing existing documentation and participating in communication and coordination throughout the development of this plan.
-The RRT documentation used in the development of this plan is presented in Table 8, in Appendix A.